Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Picking-Sequences with Prices

 \subsection{Domination of bundles}

-Given an execution $(I,Q)$, we define a \emph{domination} relation on bundles based on the positions of items in the sequence.
-Given two different bundles $X\neq Y$, we say that $X$ is dominated by $Y$ if there exists an injection $f: X\to Y$ such that, for each item $x\in X$, $f(x)$ appears (weakly) earlier than $x$ in the sequence $I$.
-For example, in a sequence of four items, the pair of items in positions \#1 and \#4: \begin{itemize} \item Is dominated by the pair of items \#1 and \#2, as well as by the triplet of items \#1 \#3 \#4; \item Dominates the pair of items \#3 and \#4, as well as the singleton containing item \#1; \item Is unrelated to the triplet of items \#2 \#3 and \#4 (none of them dominates the other). \end{itemize} Given an execution $(I,Q)$ and an agent $i$, the \emph{dominating bundles / dominated bundles / unrelated bundles} of $i$ are the bundles that dominate / are dominated by / are unrelated to $X_i$, respectively.
-We will verify Condition 2 for these three types of bundles separately.
+Given an execution $(S,Q)$, a \emph{domination} relation is defined on bundles based on the positions of items in the sequence.
+Given two different bundles $X\neq Y$, say that $X$ is \emph{dominated} by $Y$ if there exists an injection $f: X\to Y$ such that, for each item $x\in X$, $f(x)$ appears (weakly) earlier than $x$ in the execution $(S,Q)$.
+For example, in a sequence of four items, the pair of items in positions \#1 and \#4: \begin{itemize} \item Is dominated by the pair of items \#1 and \#2, as well as by the triplet of items \#1 \#3 \#4; \item Dominates the pair of items \#3 and \#4, as well as the singleton containing item \#1; \item Is unrelated to the triplet of items \#2 \#3 and \#4 (none of them dominates the other). \end{itemize} Given an execution $(S,Q)$ and an agent $i$, the \emph{dominating bundles / dominated bundles / unrelated bundles} of $i$ are the bundles that dominate / are dominated by / are unrelated to $X_i$, respectively.
+CE Condition 2 can be verified for these three types of bundles separately.

-\begin{lemma} Suppose a pixep $I$ satisfies (R1,R2,R3).
-Then in any execution $(I,Q)$, no agent can afford a \emph{dominating bundle}. \end{lemma} \begin{proof} If $X_i$ is empty, then (R3) implies that any non-empty bundle costs more than the income of agent $i$.
+\begin{lemma} Suppose a pixep $S$ satisfies (H1,H2,H3).
+Then in any execution $(S,Q)$, no agent can afford a \emph{dominating bundle}. \end{lemma} \begin{proof} Consider an agent $i\in\allagents$.
+If $X_i$ is empty, then (H3) implies that any non-empty bundle costs more than $t_i$.